hemantkumarlearning/Anime_Generator/README.md

 - Adjust the parameters or press the "Generate" button to create a new anime face image.

-- You can save the generated image if you like!
 ## Demo

 You can see a live demo of the app deployed on Streamlit Cloud [here](https://animegenerator-3239.streamlit.app/).